awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-devkit.md

 On Linux and macOS, use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

-This tutorial includes sample scripts that you can run on the appliance as\-is or by replacing some values with your own\.
-For scripts and other resources that you want to save, you can create a directory under `/data` on the appliance's local storage\.
-Files outside of `/data` are not saved when you update your appliance's software\.
+This tutorial includes sample scripts that you can run on the developer kit as\-is or by replacing some values with your own\.
+For scripts and other resources that you want to save, you can create a directory under `/data` on the developer kit's local storage\.
+Files outside of `/data` are not saved when you update your developer kit's software\.

 ## Connect with SSH<a name="gettingstarted-devkit-ssh"></a>

-The AWS Panorama Appliance reports its IP address to AWS Panorama\.
-You can find it in the AWS Panorama console, on the appliance's settings page\.
-Use this address to connect to the appliance with SSH\.
+The AWS Panorama Appliance Developer Kit reports its IP address to AWS Panorama\.
+You can find it in the AWS Panorama console, on the developer kit's settings page\.
+Use this address to connect to the developer kit with SSH\.

-**To get an appliance's IP address**
+**To get the developer kit's IP address**

 1. Open the AWS Panorama console [Appliances page](https://console.aws.amazon.com/panorama/home#appliances)\.